emoacht/Monitorian/README.md

 ﻿Monitorian
 ==========

-Monitorian is a Windows desktop app to adjust the brightness of multiple monitors at ease.
+Monitorian is a Windows desktop tool to adjust the brightness of multiple monitors with ease.

 ![Screenshot](Images/Screenshot.png)<br>
 (DPI: 200%)